18 Things Polite People Don’t Do on Thanksgiving

 Show up unannounced

-Hosts spend lots of time planning for their Thanksgiving parties, and it someone shows up unannounced it can throw a wrench into their planning.
+Hosts spend lots of time planning for their Thanksgiving parties, and if someone shows up unannounced, it can throw a wrench into their planning.
 It’s equally rude to cancel at the last minute, according to Tsai.
 “Unless there is a true emergency that you need to take care of or something happened that is completely out of your control, show up on time and participate in the festivities that were planned for you,” Tsai says.
-If you ever want to be invited back, follow these modern party etiquette rules.
+That said, the rules are a little different this year.
+If you’ve been exposed to COVID, you’re feeling under the weather, or there’s been an infection spike in your area, it’s OK to cancel.
+Just do your best to let your hosts know what’s going on as early as possible.
+If you want to be invited back, follow these modern party etiquette rules.

 Forget to thank your host after the holiday